 Big Ant Studios is one of the oldest and largest game developers in Australia.
 Based in City Road, Southbank, we develop premium character action, racing, and sports content for multiple platforms.

-While currently Work from Home, when we’re back on site Big Ant offers a central location, an experienced team and perks include daily lunches, Friday pizzas, social events and professional development support.
+Big Ant offers a central location, an experienced team and perks include daily lunches, beer and pizza Fridays and professional development support.

 Big Ant encourages applications and enquiries from women and other underrepresented developers.